apollographql/apollo-ios/docs/source/initialization.md

 The initializer for `HTTPNetworkTransport` has several properties which can allow you to get better information and finer-grained control of your HTTP requests and responses:

-- `configuration` allows you to pass in a custom `URLSessionConfiguration` to set up anything which needs to be done for every single request without alteration.
-This defaults to `URLSessionConfiguration.default`.
+- `session` allows you to pass in a custom `URLSession` to set up anything which needs to be done for every single request without alteration.
+This defaults to `URLSession.shared`.
 - `sendOperationIdentifiers` allows you send operation identifiers along with your requests. **NOTE:** To send operation identifiers, Apollo types must be generated with `operationIdentifier`s or sending data will crash.
 Due to this restriction, this option defaults to `false`.
 - `useGETForQueries` sends all requests of `query` type using `GET` instead of `POST`.
 This defaults to `false` to preserve existing behavior in older versions of the client.
 - `delegate` Can conform to one or many of several sub-protocols for `HTTPNetworkTransportDelegate`, detailed below.